dev-sys-do/kudo/docs/proposals/resource.md

 A schema that can be sent to the controller in order to create a ressource.

 The schema is sent as JSON to the controller.
-When passed as a file to the client the ressource is using the YAML format with an added top level property `api_version` setting which version of the controller api to use.
+When passed as a file to the client the resource is using the YAML format with an added top level property `api_version` setting which specifies the version of the controller api to use.

 Example :